 - ★★★★★ = I loved this book.
 It was one of the best things I’ve read this year.

 - ★★★★ = This was great.
 I have few qualms.

 - ★★★ = This was good.
 Inconsistently great.

 - ★★ = This was just okay.
 I wasn’t hooked.
 I probably wish I hadn’t read this.

 - ★ = This was awful.
 Can’t believe I finished the whole thing.

 My average rating hovers around 3.25, as I’m generally choosing books to read that I’m already intrigued by.
 Giving out 4s and 5s is the great joy because it’s a rare treat, not an automatic reflex.

 Feel free to send books for review purposes or recommendations to spikegelato [at] gmail [dot] com.
-Obviously, with time being what it is (fleeting, of the essence, etc.) there is no guarantee that I will be able to read everything, but I will try my best.
+Obviously, with time being what it is (fleeting, of the essence, etc.) there is no guarantee that I will be able to read your book, but I will do what I can.